Tidal torques. A critical review of some techniques: Tidal despinning.

 The following proof of (\ref{647} - \ref{649}) is implied in Goldreich \& Peale (1966) and is presented in more detail in Dobrovolskis (2007).
 Their starting point was the MacDonald torque (\ref{46}).
 Hut (1981), who approached the issue in the language of the Lagrange-type planetary equations, took into account, in the disturbing function, only the leading term of series (\ref{21}), and substituted the principal tidal frequency $\,\chi_{\textstyle{_{2200}}}\,=\,2\,|\dot{\theta}\,-\,n|\,$ with the synodal frequency $\,\chi\,=\,2\,|\dot{\theta}\,-\,\dot{\nu}|\,$.
 Thereby, his approach was equivalent to that of Goldreich \& Peale (1966) and Dobrovolskis (2007).

 Although not necessarily assumed by these authors,\footnote{~It should be mentioned that the original treatment by MacDonald (1964) is inherently contradictory.
-On the one hand, MacDonald postulates (following Gerstenkorn 1958) that there exists one overall double bulge.
+On the one hand, MacDonald postulates that there exists one overall double bulge.
 As explained in subsection 7.1 above, this assertion unavoidably implies constancy of the time lag $\,\Delta t\,$, so that $\,Q\sim1/\chi\,$ and $\,\epsilon\sim\chi\,$.
-However, MacDonald (1964) erroneously set $\,Q\,$ (and, thence, also $\,\epsilon\,$) frequency-independent, an assertion incompatible with his and Gerstenkorn's postulate of existence of an overall double bulge.
+However, MacDonald (1964) erroneously set $\,Q\,$ (and, thence, also $\,\epsilon\,$) frequency-independent, an assertion incompatible with his postulate of existence of an overall double bulge.

 Whenever in the current paper we refer to MacDonald's torque, we always imply his postulate that one double bulge exists.
-At the same time, to make the MacDonald-Gerstenkorn treatment consistent, we always adjust the MacDonald-Gerstenkorn treatment by letting $\,Q\,$ and $\,\epsilon\,$ scale as $\,1/\chi\,$ and $\,\chi\,$, correspondingly.} their method, as we saw in the section above, inherently implied the following assertions:\\
+At the same time, to make the MacDonald treatment consistent, we always adjust the MacDonald treatment by letting $\,Q\,$ and $\,\epsilon\,$ scale as $\,1/\chi\,$ and $\,\chi\,$, correspondingly.} their method, as we saw in the section above, inherently implied the following assertions:\\

 (I) ~~~The quantity $\,\chi\,=\,2\,|\dot{\theta}\,-\,\dot{\nu}|\,$ is treated as an instantaneous tidal frequency.
 Accordingly, the overall quality factor $\,Q\,$ is implied to be a function not of the principal frequency $\, \chi_{\textstyle{_{2200}}}\,$ but of the instantaneous frequency $\,\chi\,$.\\